JEFFERSON AIRPLANE; THE SIDE PROJECTS 1970-74: The Baron and the Nun go it alone, together

 And all of them, to a greater or lesser extent, wrote.

-But by 1969 with the album Volunteers – just two years on from Somebody to Love and White Rabbit – they had abandoning the whole Summer of Love vibe for more direct militant rock (the Dead's Jerry Garcia among others parted company philosophically).
+But by 1969 with the album Volunteers – just two years on from Somebody to Love and White Rabbit – they had abandoning the whole Summer of Love vibe for more direct militant rock (the Dead's Jerry Garcia among others parting company philosophically).

-Two more years on and they were split internally: Dryden left in 1970, then Balin quit the band he had founded and critic Lester Bangs was writing of “the fire of the Kaukonen-Casady combination (on of the great lead/bass juxtapositions off all time, in the context of the Airplane) and the bambastic [sic] excesses of the Slick-Kantner axis, who, after all, wrote most of the songs and have increasingly stamped the group's identity with their own sensibilities”.
+Two more years on and they were split internally: Dryden left in 1970, then Balin quit the band he had founded and critic Lester Bangs was writing of “the fire of the Kaukonen-Casady combination (one of the great lead/bass juxtapositions of all time, in the context of the Airplane) and the bambastic [sic] excesses of the Slick-Kantner axis, who, after all, wrote most of the songs and have increasingly stamped the group's identity with their own sensibilities”.

 Yet despite diminishing musical returns the Airplane kept on: the first post-Balin album Bark wasn't up to much in the lyrics (an increasing failing, Pretty As You Feel boasted a great menacing tune but teeny-bop sentiments) and in '79 the Rolling Stone Record Guide wrote it off as “wretched”; and they split off into side projects.

-220px_JS_Blows_Against_the_EmpireBlows Against the Empire in '70 was a concept album under Kantner's name (which included many Airplane members and fellow travelers including Slick, and Jerry Garcia) which he'd worked up while the Airplane were in-fighting.
 It was also the first time the name “Jefferson Starship” appeared (on the cover beneath Kantner's name) although the post-Airplane band of that name didn't arrive until four years later – but it was inauspicious unveiling of the name.

 Perhaps it was the acid, perhaps the mood of the times – but a concept about people fleeing “Uncle Samuel” and oppression by stealing a spaceship and looking for a new home isn't the strongest of ideas, and hardly seems a blow against the evil empire of Amerikkka, more a flight from the frontline.

-There are also some seriously addled/naive lyrics (a tree which grows babies?) and – aside from the experimental suite on the second side, the star trek, the music is hardly memorable.
+There are also some seriously addled/naive lyrics (a tree which grows babies?) and – aside from the experimental suite on the second side, the star trek -- the music is hardly memorable.

 Ed Ward writing in Rolling Stone was merciless: “If Paul Kantner really thinks that the pap he is serving up here is a blow against the empire, I suggest he takes a bowl of oatmeal and a spoon and start throwing oatmeal at some of the buildings he'd like to see topple and see how long it takes.
 What it is, is a blow against the sensibilities of anyone who has come to expect reasonably sophisticated music and lyrics (sophisticated for rock lyrics, anyway) from Paul Kantner and the Jefferson Airplane.”